 The calibration tables are usually divided into:

 For each LNG carrier there is one main gauge table per tank.
 Generally, the volumes are given for heights varying cm by cm, the volume for intermediate heights in mm being calculated by interpolation.
-An example of a gauge table is given in Appendix 4 (Table A-7).
+An example of a gauge table is given in table below.

 To avoid these interpolations, which can be a source of inaccuracy, the most-used parts of the gauge tables – i. e., heights between 10 and 60 cm and heights corresponding to a volume between 95 % and 98 % of the total volume of the tank – are sometimes developed in a fine gauge table and the volumes can be calculated mm by mm.
-This then reduces the determination of the volume to a more reading in a table (see Appendix 4, Table A-8 and Table A-9).
+This then reduces the determination of the volume to a more reading in a table (see below).

 The examples used in this section are taken from a vessel with prismatic cargo tanks.
 The same principles generally apply to those vessels with spherical or other shapes of cargo tanks.